 Each slide in this deck provides high-level facts about each of the relevant regulations as well as a link to the original source.
-Not all regulations included in the deck may be relevant based on the nuances of your particular business model.

 The Cambridge Centre for Alternative Finance (CCAF) and BFA Global's Catalyst Fund have developed this deck to help fintech startups working in South Africa and those seeking to enter the South African fintech market navigate the regulatory environment.